Teplizumab in Pediatric Stage 2 Type 1 Diabetes

 - Has any condition that, in the opinion of the Investigator, would interfere with the study conduct or the safety of the participant.

-Participants will receive the investigational medication through an intravenous infusion once a day for 14 days.
-Researchers will also check for any antibodies the body might make against the medication.
-The study will use descriptive statistics to summarize safety, tolerability, and other data collected.
+This study investigates the safety and how the body processes an investigational medication in children who have Stage 2 Type 1 diabetes.
+Participants in the study will receive the investigational medication through an intravenous infusion once daily for 14 days.
+The study will check for any antibodies the body might develop against the medication.
+The safety, tolerability, and other clinical features related to Type 1 diabetes will be monitored and analyzed using descriptive statistics.

-- Study details: Participants will receive an investigational medication through an intravenous infusion once daily for 14 days, and researchers will monitor for antibody development against the medication.
+- Study details: Participants will receive an intravenous infusion of the investigational medication daily for 14 days.
+The study will monitor how the body reacts to the medication and any potential development of antibodies against it.

 - Study timelines: The study will last up to approximately 26 months.